It's important to understand what unfair dismissal is by law. This is because different rights might apply depending on the circumstances.

 - being involved in whistleblowing

-- being forced to retire (known as 'compulsory retirement')
+- 'compulsory retirement' – this means being forced to retire

 - taking action, or proposing to take action, over a health and safety issue